 +2% -2%

 £m £m

-At 31 December 2016
+At 31 December 2017

-Next 12 months 2.9 (2.9)
+Next 12 months 2.6 -

-Next 2 years 5.9 (5.9)
+Next 2 years 1.0 (1.0)

-Next 3 years 8.1 (8.1)
+Next 3 years 2.2 (2.2)

 Due to the low interest rate environment experienced over the last year, the rate shocks for interest rate reductions reported to ALCO are -10bp and -20bp.
-A hypothetical -200bp shock would decrease the Society margin by £2.9m over the next 12 months.
+A hypothetical -200bp shock would not decrease the Society margin over the next 12 months.

-Details of the derivatives used to manage associated risks are given in the Risk Management Report in the Annual Report and Accounts and further details on the derivative financial instruments held at 31 December 2016 are given in 29 of the Annual Report and Accounts.
+Details of the derivatives used to manage associated risks are given in the Risk Management Report in the Annual Report and Accounts and further details on the derivative financial instruments held at 31 December 2017 are given in note 30 of the Annual Report and Accounts.